Ecuador – the mysteries of the Amazon and the Galapagos

 Day 6 Cuicocha Crater Lake – Calera community (Sumak Warmi Kuna Project)

+Max Elevation: 3512 m.
+Elevation gain: 575 m.
 Elevation loss: 620 m

-This morning we drive to Cuicocha, a stunning crater lake nestled within a secondary caldera of the extinct Cotacachi Volcano.
+This morning, we’ll drive to Cuicocha, a stunning crater lake nestled within a secondary caldera of the extinct Cotacachi Volcano.
 Cuicocha, which translates to “Lake of the Guinea Pigs,” is named for the shape of its two central islets.
 The lake and its surrounding slopes are protected as a nature reserve, and at around 3,000 meters, Cuicocha offers a unique blend of paramo and Andean forest ecosystems.
 This rare combination creates a habitat for a variety of unique plant species.
 Our path will circle the crater rim, providing breathtaking views of the lake and the towering volcanoes of Cotacachi, Mojanda, and Imbabura.
 We’ll keep our eyes peeled for native wildlife, and with a bit of luck, we may even spot the elusive Andean Condor soaring overhead.

 After exploring Cuicocha, we’ll head to the Calera community, where we’ll visit the Sabores y Tradiciones community dining room.
 Here, we’ll be treated to a delicious traditional lunch featuring fresh, organic produce sourced directly from the community’s gardens—an authentic taste of local cuisine.